joacorapela/bonsaiConference2024Proceedings/participants/jRapela/README.md

 - Communities and collaborations are of great importance in Neuroscience research.
 In this conference I discovered a wonderful community of Bonsai developers and users, composed of scientists, engineers and software developers.
 The excitement I felt in the conference was unique.
 Most importantly, I met a very nice, cordial and friendly group of human beings.

-- Before the conference I already knew that Goncalo was a genius by recognising the potential of the reactive framework for Neuroscience experimental control, and by pioneering the use of graphical programming for reactive languages.
+- Before the conference I already appreciated two revolutionary ideas behind Bonsai.
+First, the adoption of the reactive framework for Neuroscience experimental control.
+Second, creating a visual programming language for reactive programming languages.
 Graphical programming not only allows people with no programming experience to build sophisticated experiments, but also greatly augments the productivity of experienced programmers.
-Beyond this, the conference showed me a glimpse of the generous plans of Goncalo and the Bonsai Foundation.
+Beyond this, the conference showed me a glimpse of the ambitious plans of the Bonsai Foundation for the future of Bonsai.

-- Interactions in the conference helped me focus the Bonsai.ML development program, showed me how to better disseminate Bonsai.ML, and suggested me new promising application areas for it.
-I also built new collaborations with potential new users of Bonsai.ML.
-I understood that Bonsai.ML could be very helpful for the Bonsai community, and I am excited to contribute a little to it.
+- Interactions in the conference helped us focus the Bonsai.ML development program, showed us how to better disseminate Bonsai.ML, and suggested us new promising application areas for it.
+We also built new collaborations with potential new users of Bonsai.ML.
+We better appreciated how useful could be Bonsai.ML for the Bonsai community.
+We are excited by the possibility to contribute a little to this community.

 - I appreciated the wide variety of domains that Bonsai covers and better understood the magnitude of the Bonsai project.

-- I learned about new exciting application domains of Bonsai.

 ## A few suggestions to improve the next conference